crateio/distutils2/docs/source/distutils/apiref.rst

       *libraries* is a list of libraries to link against.
-These are library names, not filenames, since they're translated into filenames in a platform-specific way (eg. *foo* becomes :file:`libfoo.a` on Unix and :file:`foo.lib` on DOS/Windows).
+These are library names, not filenames, since they're translated into filenames in a platform-specific way (e.g. *foo* becomes :file:`libfoo.a` on Unix and :file:`foo.lib` on DOS/Windows).
 However, they can include a directory component, which means the linker will look in that specific directory rather than searching all the normal locations.

-      *library_dirs*, if supplied, should be a list of directories to search for libraries that were specified as bare library names (ie. no directory component).
+      *library_dirs*, if supplied, should be a list of directories to search for libraries that were specified as bare library names (i.e. no directory component).
 These are on top of the system default and those supplied to :meth:`add_library_dir` and/or :meth:`set_library_dirs`.  *runtime_library_dirs*
       is a list of directories that will be embedded into the shared library and used